How one airman fixed the Air Force’s night vision problem with a 4-cent chunk of plastic

 “Despite the fact that we have both sets [of night vision goggles] in inventory, we’re not using the PSQ-20s because they don’t mount to our standardized security forces helmet,” Fulmer said.

 In fact, some security forces squadrons had even started to “DRMO” the PSQ-20Bs, the airman said.
-That means they took the devices to the Defense Reutilization and Marketing Office, the military organization that takes equipment a unit cannot use anymore and sells it, scraps it or reassigns it to another unit.
+That means they took the devices to the Defense Reutilization and Marketing Office, the legacy name for what is now called the Defense Logistics Agency Disposition Services, the military organization that takes equipment a unit cannot use anymore and sells it, scraps it or reassigns it to another unit.

 It might surprise readers to think that the Air Force would spend tens of thousands of dollars on new night-vision equipment without checking to see if the PSQ-20Bs can actually be mounted on airmen’s helmets, but it’s true.
 The service announced last year that it would be switching from the older Advanced Combat Helmet to a next-generation ballistic helmet in part because the new helmets are easier to modify for different mission sets.